johnalison/WorkingPhilosophy/BookNotes/TheMindIlluminated.md

   - "Relax and look for the joy; observe; let it come, let it be, let it go.
 Recite it every time you sit.
   - You have mastered this stage when you can consistently maintain your focus on the meditation object for minutes, while mind-wandering lasts only seconds.

+- Stage Three: Extended continutity of Attention and Overcoming Fogetting.
+  - The goal for stage three is to overcome forgetting and falling asleep
+  - You have mastered this stage when you no longer forget the breath
+  - Our field of conscious awareness contains much more than just the meditation object.
+Any one of these is a potential distraction, but an actual distraction is one that competes with the meditation object for you attention
+  - As you follow the breath. attention alternates between the breath and a changing variety of subtle distractions in the background
+  - You overcome fogetting by catching distractions before they cause you to forget.
+To do this, you first need to extend the periods of attention to the breath so you can look introspectively at the mind and see whats happening.
+  - The other key to overcoming forgetting is cultivating introspective awareness through labeling and "checking in"
+  - Once you perceive all major points in the breath cycle clearly and vividly, you need a bigger challenge.
+Practice recognizing the individual sensations that make up each in- and out- breath.
+  - Your intention should be to follow the breath with vividness and clarity, adn to be aware of very fine detail.
+  - As you engage more closely with the breath, its very important to maintain extrospective awareness: remain aware of bodily sensations and external stimuli
+    Hard but important, without this you will be more prone to forgetting and drowsiness.
+  - Goal is to exercise both attention and peripheral awareness.
+  - "Connecting" is an extention of following that involves making comparisons and associations
+  - Once you reach stages 4 and 5, introspective awareness will have improved enough that you can start connecting details of the breath cycle with states of mind.
+    This allows you to detect and become more fully aware of subtle and changing states of mind.
+  - With introspective awareness your aware of whats happening in you mind as you continue to focus attention on the breath.
+  - Use labeling to practice identifying the distraction in teh very moment you realize youre no longer focused on the breath.
+    Always avoid analyzing distractions which only creates more distraction; once youve labeled distraction, gently direct attention back to the breath.
+  - Introspective awareness will eventually be strong enough to alert you to a distraction before forgetting happens.
+  - "Checking-in": intentionally turn attention inwared to see whats happening in the mind.
+Requires longer periods of stable attention.
+  - Yes, checking in disrupts your focus on the breath, but it trains and strengthens introspective awareness by using attention, making awareness of the mind's activity a habit.
+  - When you notice a distraction, tighten up attention on the beath to prevent forgetting.
+It may help to take a moment to label the distraction before returning to the breath.
+  - Train yourself to check in regularly (eg: every 5-6 breaths, but dont count them) checking in should become a habit.
+  - Labelling distractions trains awareness to know which distractions to watch out for.
+When checking in you can also use labeling.
+  - Meditation on harmless sources of pain gives us Insight into the nature of desire and aversion by seeing how resistance and impatience create suffering.
+  - Physical pain is unavoidable, but suffering of every kind is optional.
+  - You have mastered stage three when forgetting and mind-wandering no longer occur, and the breath stays continuously in conscious awareness.
+    The mind still roams, but is teathered to the meditation object
+  - The ability to continuously sustain attention on the meditation object is remarkable, take satisfaction in your accomplishment.
+You can now do something most people cant.